7 reasons why cycling in the Balkans should be top of your bucket list

 The Balkans are surprisingly sunny and balmy in the summertime and during autumn.
 Cloudless skies give clear views of dramatic coastal scenery.
 Countrysides are steeped in yellow fields of sunflowers and blossoming fruit trees.
 Mountainsides provide a burst of refreshment with cool breezes and icy streams.
 Nighttime is comfortably cool, a must in a region with almost no air conditioning.
 There’s no better climate to ride in!

 And if you are looking for a peace of mind when travelling with or without your bike, don’t forget to take out reliable travel insurance for your next adventure.
-You can get covered with us, starting from £16.85 for 7 days European travel.
+You can get covered with us.